 On December 12, 1803, the day they arrived at the site of their first winter's camp on Wood's River, Clark sent some hunters out "to examine the Countrey in Deferent derections."
 They returned with a few turkeys and opossums plus the intelligence that "the Countrey was butifull and had great appearance of Gaim."

 The first priority was to clear land and cut logs for the walls of their huts.
 For the time being they could purchase vegetables, grain and meat from the nearby farmers and Indians, so the need to hunt wasn't particularly urgent.
 On the fifteenth the hunters killed Some grouse.
 Six days later Clark mentioned the names of two of his hunters for the first time: "Send out Shields & Floyd to hunt to day, they Kill 7 Turkeys verry fat."
-George Drew-yer began proving his ability as a hunter almost as soon as he arrived from South West Point, Tennessee.
-On December 23 he "Came home . . . after a"–Clark wrote "long," then crossed it out–"hunt, he Killed three Deer, & left them in the woods" to be retrieved later.
-On the twenty-fourth he shot three more deer and five turkeys.
-The number of deer he brought down was proof of his marksmanship and gun handling as well as his skill as a woodsman, specifically his ability to recognize which deer was in charge of the herd, shoot that one first, then the order in which he should shoot the animals in a herd so as to take down the leader first.
+George Drewyer began proving his ability as a hunter almost as soon as he arrived from South West Point, Tennessee.
+On 23 December he "Came home . . . after a—Clark wrote "long," then crossed it out—"hunt, he Killed three Deer, & left them in the woods" to be retrieved later.
+On the next day he shot three more deer and five turkeys.
+Since even a sharpshooter like Clark needed 30 to 40 seconds to reload his rifle after each shot, the number of animals he killed out of two flocks that day illustrate his professional skill.

 The recruits spent part of New Years Day of 1804 in what was then a favorite holiday pastime for frontiersmen and farmers, several of whom "Come from the Countrey to See us & Shoot with the men, . . .
 I put up a Dollar to be Shot for," Clark added, "the two best Shots to win Gibson best the Countrey people won the dollar."